tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 standard key update, this mechanism allows peers to inject fresh key exchange input from the negotiated mechanism into an active session.
-By periodically rerunning the negotiated key exchange, this extension enables the derivation of new traffic keys that compromise of prior traffic keys does not help derive.
+By periodically rerunning the negotiated key exchange, this extension enables the derivation of new traffic keys.
+Compromise of prior traffic keys does not suffice to derive the new traffic keys.
 As noted in
 {{Appendix F of !TLS=RFC9846}}, this approach mitigates the risk of static key exfiltration and shifts the attacker burden toward dynamic key exfiltration.